smartinternz02/SBSPS-Challenge-10021-1690391852/README.md

 </li>
 <li>
 But we have a solution: what if a user could reserve a slot for recharging from home?
 What if customers could obtain a list of local charging stations and their available slots?
-Here comes Evians, where users can schedule charging spaces, check available stations, and book slots accordingly.
+Here comes our product, where users can schedule charging spaces, check available stations, and book slots accordingly.
 </li>
 </ul>